-The following example demonstrates how to use the 'assertThat()' support from Hamcrest in a JUnit Jupiter test.
-As long as the Hamcrest library has been added to the classpath, you can statically import methods such as 'assertThat()', 'is()', and 'equalTo()' and then use them in tests like in the 'assertWithHamcrestMatcher()' method below.
+For example, the following demonstrates how to use the 'assertThat()' support from AssertJ in a JUnit Jupiter test.
+As long as the AssertJ library has been added to the classpath, you can statically import methods such as 'assertThat()', 'assertThatException()', etc. from 'org.assertj.core.api.Assertions' and then use them in tests like in the 'assertWithAssertJ()' method below.